netgen/NetgenInformationCollectionBundle/README.md

 Instead of just outputting the attributes' contents, the collector templates provide interfaces for data input.
 The generated input interface depends on the datatype that represents the attribute. ( From eZ [documentation](https://doc.ez.no/eZ-Publish/Technical-manual/3.9/Concepts-and-basics/Content-management/Information-collection)).

-This bundle reimplements information collection feature in eZ Publish 5/Platform stack.
+This bundle reimplements information collection feature in eZ Platform stack.

 License, docs and installation instructions
 -------------------------------------